James-R-Thomas/Basic-Old-School-Fantasy/Vault/Adventures/Ability Checks.md

 # Ability Checks

-The referee may use a character’s ability scores to determine the character’s chance of succeeding at various challenging tasks.
+The referee may use a character’s [[Ability Scores]] to determine the character’s chance of succeeding at various challenging tasks.

 ## Rolling an Ability Check